coderRaj07/Videocall_webRTC_client/README.md

 const socket = io("http://localhost:8000"); // Update the URL to match your local server
 ```

-## Contributing

-Contributions are welcome!
-Feel free to open issues and pull requests.

-## License
+## 🤖 Contribution

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Feel free to contribute and enhance this video chat server.
+Create issues, submit pull requests, and let's make this project even more awesome together!

+Happy coding! 🚀👩‍💻👨‍

 ---